nedix/mega-webdav-container/README.md

 ### Environment

-You may configure the container by making use of the following environment variables.
+You can configure the container by making use of the following environment variables.
 Add them to the `docker run` command with the `-e` flag.
-Optionally

 | Variable                          | Required                  | Description                                                |
 |-----------------------------------|---------------------------|------------------------------------------------------------|